 I’m one of those people who is perfectly content to sit alone in a restaurant, observing the people around me.
 It’s no surprise I became a journalist because I enjoying wondering what other people's lives are about.

-I’ve been a public radio jack of all trades — dj, newscaster, arts reporter, talk show producer and for almost a decade I ran Michigan Radio’s on-air, online, and news strategy and operations.
-Currently, I work with stations around the country as the Local Editorial Lead for NPR One.
+I’ve been a public radio jack of all trades — DJ, newscaster, arts reporter, talk show producer, and for almost a decade I ran Michigan Radio’s on-air, online, and news strategy and operations.
+Currently, I'm the managing editor for NPR One, which is a new way to listen to public radio news and podcasts from stations, networks like PRI, and producers you've never heard of before, but will love!

 Fun fact: I’ve done voiceovers for funeral homes, truck engine repair training modules and even a cartoon hepatitis virus — yes, you read that right.